jaymcgavren/jaymcgavren.github.io/_posts/2023-02-22-roadwarden-game-design-analysis.markdown

 Engine, evidently, is Ren'Py, which is built on top of Python and SDL.
 Considering the stack, I would have expected the creator to have more trouble packaging and distributing the finished product, but everything installed and ran flawlessly, even on my Mac.
 It does seem to rule out a mobile port, though.

-Game is available on Steam and GOG.
+[Roadwarden](https://moralanxietystudio.com/) is available on Steam and GOG.